RACIAL AND ETHNIC DIVERSITY OF THE POPULATION: Percent of Portlanders who identify as Black, Indigenous or People of Color

 How Did We Arrive at These Numbers?

-The Census collects Race and Ethnicity data separately, allowing respondents to select one or multiple races, and also indicate if they identify as Latine or Hispanic.
+The Census collects Race and Ethnicity data separately, allowing respondents to select one or multiple races, while also indicating if they identify as Latine or Hispanic.
 Latine or Hispanic individuals of all racial identities were included in our count of BIPOC Portlanders.

 The disaggregated portrait of BIPOC Portland displays the proportion of race/ethnic groups selected by multi-racial Portlanders.
 Because respondents may select many races, the total count of race/ethnicities will be larger than the total distinct count of respondents.

-When working with Census numbers, there is a choice between using sample estimates or Dicennial counts.
-We selected recent sample estimates.
-The Census recommends viewing this data as percentages of a whole, rather than an estimated count.
-Also note, samples may be skewed based on a population’s willingness to engage with government agencies.
-Whenever possible, it is important to verify and augment Census samples with community-centered data collection efforts.
+When working with Census numbers, there is a choice between current and certain numbers.
+Viewing sample data as percentages of a whole, rather than an absolute count, is recommended by the Census.
+Also, samples may be skewed based on a population’s willingness to engage with government agencies.
+Whenever possible, it is important to verify and augment Census samples with community-centered data collection efforts

 Where Can I Find More Information?